Youth Voice

 The Hope Collective is a powerful partnership of leading cross-sector organisations working together in a spirit of unity to create real change for young people and communities across the UK.

-Working with the Hope Collective, we organise ‘Hope Hacks’ designed to give young people a platform to express their view on the subjects that matter to them most.
+In March 2023, working with the Hope Collective, we organised ‘Hope Hacks’ designed to give young people a platform to express their view on the subjects that matter to them most.

-The Merseyside ‘Hope Hack’ is bringing young people from across the region together to give them a platform to discuss how they would tackle key societal issues, such as poverty and inequality, community safety, racism and division and mental and physical wellbeing.
+The Merseyside ‘Hope Hack’ brought young people from across the region together to give them a platform to discuss how they would tackle key societal issues, such as poverty and inequality, community safety, racism and division and mental and physical wellbeing.

 We are proud to support the Merseyside Youth Association RAISE Team’s NOW Festival.